Noriller/easy-filter/README.md

 That's it! 🧙‍♂️

-Just check the section [EasyFilter Operators](#easyfilter-operators) to see all that you can pass to the filter, the real ✨magic✨ is there!
+Check out the section [EasyFilter Operators](#easyfilter-operators) to see all that you can pass to the filter, the real ✨magic✨ is there!

 #### Really?
 That's it?